I wrote this post in November 2017 and never posted it.

 You have zero clue what their struggles may be.

-I recently got asked, “are you and Jason childless by choice?”
+I recently got asked, “are you childless by choice?”

-What if we weren’t childless by choice?
-What if we had been trying and been unsuccessful?
+What if I wasn’t childless by choice?
+What if at one point I had been trying and been unsuccessful?

 What kind of wound would you have reopened or poured salt into?